 One minute into added time, Harry Kane moves into the box ready for his goal-dealing header against Tunisia, getting England off to a flying start.
 As he gets into position, a power cut strikes the stadium and everything goes dark!

 Thankfully that did not happen and the England v Tunisia game went off without a hitch.
-The World Cup requires stadiums to run like well-oiled machines with enough energy for all the cameras, scoreboards, advertising screens, loudspeakers and lights to stay on without fail.
+The FIFA World Cup stadiums are required to run like well-oiled machines with enough energy for all the cameras, scoreboards, advertising screens, loudspeakers and lights to stay on before, during and after the football match, without fail.

 How much energy does a football stadium need during a World Cup game?

 A stadium is a power-hungry beast.
 It consumes up to 25,000 KWh during a 90-minute match.
 The power used in those 90 minutes could keep more than a dozen homes going for an entire year.